trivago/gollum/docs/producers/kinesis.rst

   Note that automatic fuse recovery logic depends on each producer's implementation.
   By default this setting is set to 10.

-**Address**
+**KinesisStream**
-  Address defines the host and port to connect to.
+  KinesisStream defines the stream to read from.
-  By default this is set to "localhost:1463".
+  By default this is set to "default".

-**ConnectionBufferSizeKB**
-  ConnectionBufferSizeKB sets the connection buffer size in KB.
+**Region**
+  Region defines the amazon region of your kinesis stream.
-  By default this is set to 1024, i.e. 1 MB buffer.
+  By default this is set to "eu-west-1".

-**BatchMaxCount**
-  BatchMaxCount defines the maximum number of messages that can be buffered before a flush is mandatory.
-  If the buffer is full and a flush is still underway or cannot be triggered out of other reasons, the producer will block.
+**Endpoint**
+  Endpoint defines the amazon endpoint for your kinesis stream.
+  By default this is et to "kinesis.eu-west-1.amazonaws.com".

+**CredentialType**
+  CredentialType defines the credentials that are to be used when connectiong to kensis.
+  This can be one of the following: environment, static, shared, none.
+  Static enables the parameters CredentialId, CredentialToken and CredentialSecret shared enables the parameters CredentialFile and CredentialProfile.
+  None will not use any credentials and environment will pull the credentials from environmental settings.
-  By default this is set to 8192.
+  By default this is set to none.

-**BatchFlushCount**
+**BatchMaxMessages**
-  BatchFlushCount defines the number of messages to be buffered before they are written to disk.
+  BatchMaxMessages defines the maximum number of messages to send per batch.
-  This setting is clamped to BatchMaxCount.
+  By default this is set to 500.

+**SendTimeframeMs**
+  SendTimeframeMs defines the timeframe in milliseconds in which a second batch send can be triggered.
-  By default this is set to BatchMaxCount / 2.
+  By default this is set to 1000, i.e. one send operation per second.

 **BatchTimeoutSec**
-  BatchTimeoutSec defines the maximum number of seconds to wait after the last message arrived before a batch is flushed automatically.
+  BatchTimeoutSec defines the number of seconds after which a batch is flushed automatically.
-  By default this is set to 5.
+  By default this is set to 3.

-**Category**
-  Category maps a stream to a specific scribe category.
-  You can define the wildcard stream (*) here, too.
-  When set, all streams that do not have a specific mapping will go to this category (including _GOLLUM_).
-  If no category mappings are set the stream name is used.

 Example
 -------

 .. code-block:: yaml

-- "producer.Scribe":
+- "producer.Kinesis":
     Enable: true
     ID: ""
     Channel: 8192